M2Team/NanaBox/Documents/ConfigurationReference.md

 Available values: "Disabled", "Default", "List" and "Mirror"

+- "Disabled" mode: Do not assign GPU to the virtual machine.
+- "Default" mode: Assign the single default GPU to virtual machine, which currently is POST GPU.
+- "List" mode: Assign the GPU(s)/partition(s) specified in SelectedDevices to virtual machine.
+If SelectedDevices is empty, do not assign GPU to the virtual machine.
+- "Mirror" mode: Assign all current and future GPUs to virtual machine.

 #### EnableHostDriverStore

 (Optional) Set it true if you want to enable HostDriverStore folder readonly